dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/delta-iceberg.md

 ## Iceberg dependencies

-You need the `pyiceberg` package to use this format:
+You need Python version 3.9 or higher and the `pyiceberg` package to use this format:

 ```sh
 pip install "dlt[pyiceberg]"